wanunulab/NanoCortex/readme.md

 > **Critical:** Your API key is private and should be treated as a sensitive credential.
 Never expose, publish, or upload your key in any public repository or third-party service.

+### Step 3: Downlad Github files
+pip/gitclone whatever you like to download the the whole folder in our github link.

 ### Step 3: Install Singularity

-Follow the [official Singularity documentation](https://sylabs.io/guides/) to install Singularity on your system. *Skip this step if you already have Singularity installed.*
+Please follow the [official Singularity documentation](https://docs.sylabs.io/guides/3.0/user-guide/) to install Singularity on your system.

-### Step 4: Install NanoCortex Software

-To build the NanoCortex Singularity image, first clone the GitHub repository if you have not already done so.
-Next, navigate to the repository’s `singularity` directory and execute the following command to build the container:
+We recommend using the pre-built Singularity image provided below: 👉 [NanoCortex pre-built Singularity](https://huggingface.co/qinixia/NanoCortex-singularity/blob/main/singularity/bot.sif) and skip this step!
+Click this link and download files.
+And we suggest using cluster/HPC/... as the files are so big.
+And please download "bot.sif" to NanoCortex/singularity (the same directory as "bot.def")

+*Skip this step if you already have downloaded bot.sif we provided in huggingface.*
 ```bash
 cd NanoCortex/singularity
 singularity build bot.sif bot.def
 ```
 This will generate a `bot.sif` image encompassing all required dependencies and software components as specified in `bot.def`.
 Once the image is built, you can execute and interact with NanoCortex directly within this container.

 **Validation:**
 To confirm that Singularity and the necessary tools have been installed successfully, run the following command:
 ```bash
 singularity exec bot.sif modkit --help
 ```
 If the command returns the Modkit help information without error, your installation is successful and the environment is fully operational.